LightBuzz/Azure-Unity/README.md

 The LightBuzz Azure App Service SDK for Unity3D is a framework that allows you to consume remote Azure services and even store data locally.
 It's secured using HTTPS.
 Supports Android, iOS, Windows Standalone, MacOS, and UWP.

-_It's an SDK you can actually use in your apps and games without compatibility problems._
+> It's across-platform SDK you can actually use in your apps and games without compatibility problems.

 ![lightbuzz-azure-unity](https://user-images.githubusercontent.com/562680/39691509-70b6b07e-51e6-11e8-8111-eaa171308999.png)